 Section 4.26 Product Warranty and Recall.
 No product or product component manufactured and/or distributed by the Company, any Company Subsidiary or, to the knowledge of the Company, by any other person pursuant to an arrangement with the Company or any Company Subsidiary, is (i) adulterated within the meaning of 21 U.S.C. § 351; or (ii) misbranded within the meaning of 21 U.S.C. § 352.
-Section 4.26 of the Company Disclosure Schedule sets forth a list of (i) all recalls, field notifications, field corrections and safety alerts with respect to products manufactured and/or distributed by the Company or any Company Subsidiary, or by any third party on behalf of the Company or any Company Subsidiary, in each case between January 1, 2001 and the date of this Agreement, and the dates, if any, such recalls, field notifications, field corrections and safety alerts were resolved or closed, and (iii) to the knowledge of the Company or any Company Subsidiary, or by any third party on behalf of the Company or any Company Subsidiary, or by any third party on behalf of the Company or any Company Subsidiary, or by any third party on behalf of the Company or any Company Subsidiary, or by any third party on behalf of the Company or any Company Subsidiary, or by any third party on behalf of the Company or any Company Subsidiary, that are open hereof.
-There are no outstanding recalls, field notifications, field corrections, safety alerts or product complaints with respect to the products manufactured and/or distributed by the Company or any Company Subsidiary, or by any third party on behalf of the Company or any Company Subsidiary, or by any third party on behalf of the Company or any Company Subsidiary, and to the Company or any Company or any Company Subsidiary, or by any third party on behalf of the Company or any Company Subsidiary, and to the Company or any Company or any Company Subsidiary, and to the Company or any Company or any Company Subsidiary, and to the Company or any Company or any formation and for distributed by
+Section 4.26 of the Company Disclosure Schedule sets forth a list of (i) all recalls, field notifications, field corrections and safety alerts with respect to products manufactured and/or distributed by the Company or any Company Subsidiary, or by any third party on behalf of the Company or any Company Subsidiary, in each case between January 1, 2001 and the date of this Agreement, and the dates, if any, such recalls, field notifications, field corrections and safety alerts were resolved or closed, and (iii) to the knowledge of the Company, any material complaints with respect to products produced by the Company or any Company Subsidiary, or by any third party on behalf of the Company or any Company Subsidiary, that are open hereof.
+There are no outstanding recalls, field notifications, field corrections, safety alerts or product complaints with respect to the products manufactured and/or distributed by the Company or any Company Subsidiary, or by any third party on behalf of the Company or any Company Subsidiary, and to the Company's knowledge, there are no facts that would be reasonably likely to result in a material product recall, field notification, field correction or safety alert with respect to any such products.